Alone in the Dark (1992 video game): Critical reception

 Alone in the Dark received positive reviews upon release, with many hailing it as a trailblazing piece of media.
 Dany Boolauck of the French gaming magazine Tilt called Alone in the Dark "a real revolution in the field of gaming" and compared it positively to other groundbreaking titles like Dungeon Master (1987), Prince of Persia (1989), and Another World.
-Likewise, Next Generation called Alone in the Dark "a breakthrough game", and AllGame wrote that, among the games released in the early 1990s, Alone in the Dark "stands out as a graphical gem".
+Next Generation called Alone in the Dark "a breakthrough game", and AllGame wrote that, among the games released in the early 1990s, Alone in the Dark "stands out as a graphical gem".

-Several critics wrote highly of the game's atmosphere and sound design.
-In a review of the 3DO version of the game, Next Generation wrote that "Alones subtle mix of eerie music, grim animation sequences, and suspense-filled storyline create an atmosphere of tense horror that adds an interesting new twist to the standard graphic adventure."
-Charles Ardai, in his review for Computer Gaming World, applauded the game's frightening ambiance, which he claimed caused him "jump in fright at the slightest sound [as if he had] been inside a real house".
-In the same issue of Computer Gaming World, Scorpia commended the game's designers for "establishing mood" through key interactables and for utilizing sound "to good effect".
-Similarly, GamePro's Lawrence Neves lauded the game's sound design, noting that "weird moaning, zombie laughter, and occasional hands-around-the-throat screams instill the right mood".
-Neves also held that the game's sparing use of music effectively enhanced key scenes.
+Several critics wrote highly of the atmosphere and sound design.
+In a review of the 3DO version of the game, Next Generation said "Alones subtle mix of eerie music, grim animation sequences, and suspense-filled storyline create an atmosphere of tense horror that adds an interesting new twist to the standard graphic adventure."
+Charles Ardai, in his review for Computer Gaming World, applauded the frightening ambiance, which he claimed caused him to "jump in fright at the slightest sound [as if he had] been inside a real house".
+In the same issue of Computer Gaming World, Scorpia commended the designers for "establishing mood" through key interactables and for utilizing sound "to good effect".
+Similarly, GamePro's Lawrence Neves lauded the sound design, noting that "weird moaning, zombie laughter, and occasional hands-around-the-throat screams instill the right mood".
+Neves also held that the sparing use of music effectively enhanced key scenes.